 Sesame at the Store

-Since sesame is included on the priority allergens list in Canada and Europe,, this means those producing products containing sesame face stricter regulations when it comes to product labeling.
-As yet, sesame is not considered a priority allergen in the United States.
+Since sesame is included on the priority allergens list in Canada and Europe, this means those producing products containing sesame face stricter regulations when it comes to product labeling.
+As yet, sesame is not considered a priority allergen in the United States, although the lobbying for inclusion on the list has grown.

 So in the U.S., it is not mandatory for food manufacturers to declare sesame on labels, and the seed may be hidden in ingredients such as “spices”, “natural flavor” and “tahini”.
 As a result, people with sesame allergies are encouraged to read product labels very carefully, and to contact food manufacturers when any ingredients are non-specific or unclear.